netanel152/CQRS_And_MediatR_System/README.md

 ## Features

-- Separation of commands (for write operations) and queries (for read operations) using the CQRS pattern.
+- Separating commands (for write operations) and queries (for read operations) using the CQRS pattern.
 - Implementation of MediatR for better separation of concerns.
 - Sample CRUD operations (Create, Read, Update, Delete) using commands and queries.
 - Proper usage of records for immutability in commands and queries.